livechat/livechat-public-docs/site/content/agent-app-widgets/advanced-use.md

 }
 ```

-You can define how many sections you want, but remember that you can't add or remove any section later on.
-However, you can still modify the components inside any section.
+You can define as many sections as you want.
+Once your widget is running within the Agent App, you can't add nor remove any sections.
+However, you can still modify the components within any section.

-Also, The **title** attribute in initial state acts as an ID to the section and *cannot* be modifed at any time.
+Also, the `title` attribute in the section initial state acts as a section ID.
+You **should not** modify it.

 ### How to update a section